-Konoshima Shrine, known as Silkworm Shrine, has a small structure dedicated to the god of silkworms.
+Konoshima Shrine is located in Uzumasa, Kyoto.
+The shrine is known as Silkworm Shrine (Kaiko no yashiro) has a small structure dedicated to the god of silkworms.
 As pure water was essential in the production of textiles, the spring here was considered sacred.
 People still believe that wetting their hands and feet in its water will protect them from illness.
 However, the main point of interest at the shrine, and it’s symbol, is an unusual “mihashira torii” gate – a triangular structure that appears to be formed from three individual torii – that stands in the pond.

 The historical records of Konoshima Shrine show that this mihashira was the first such triangular torii constructed in Japan.
 They state that, after a fire, a triangular torii was rebuilt at sometime between 1716-1736.
 The text hints at a reference to Nestorianism – the Christian distinction between Jesus’ human and divine natures – in the construction of the torii.
 It says that the three pillars represent the heavens, the earth, and mankind.
 This is not an interpretation common in Shinto beliefs.

 Mihashira Torii Gate

 A private garden in Kyoto also has a mihashira torii standing in a stream.
 The Christian owners of the estate claim to be descended from a family of Christians who practiced their religion in secret during a time when Christianity was strictly regulated in Japan.
 According to them, this type of torii represented the Holy Trinity and was used as a symbol for underground Christians.